 This article originally appeared in benefitspro.com

 The new normal for brokers is assisting their clients with benefits that work in our changing world.
-One priority is helping health care professionals ensure their income protecting disability insurance policies are up to date.
+One priority is helping doctors ensure their income-protecting disability insurance policies are up to date.

 The COVID-19 crisis has taken a toll on people all over the U.S. From elementary schools to pro sports, almost every piece of our society has felt the effects of the virus.
-But perhaps no one has felt more pandemic-related pressure than health care professionals.
+But perhaps no one has felt more pandemic-related pressure than doctors.

 This was tragically displayed when an ER physician in New York committed suicide due to the horrors she experienced while working on the front lines of treating COVID-19.
-Health care workers are risking their lives to care for their patients.
+Doctors are risking their lives to care for their patients.
 They are also witnessing widespread sickness and suffering while dealing with concerns about having enough PPE and life-saving equipment to do their jobs.
-With the surge of coronavirus cases the country is experiencing, hospitals are lacking beds, so health care professionals are having to decide which patients to treat from home and which ones to admit.
+With the surge of coronavirus cases the country is experiencing, hospitals are lacking beds, so doctors are having to decide which patients to treat from home and which ones to admit.

 As a result, these medical workers face trauma, sadness, and fear of what will happen next.
 Although the COVID-19 vaccine is now available, it may be mid-year before everyone who wants the vaccine is able to get it.
 We hope a year from now the immediate COVID crisis will be over.
-But meanwhile, our health care community is at significant risk of experiencing serious burnout.
+But meanwhile, our doctors are at significant risk of experiencing serious burnout.

-How, then, can health care professionals ensure that they are healthy enough to do their jobs effectively?
+How, then, can doctors ensure they are healthy enough to do their jobs effectively?
 Can the pressures of this unprecedented situation cause mental health issues that rise to a disability level?
 And if COVID-19 related stress leads to an illness or injury serious enough to cause long or short-term disability, will typical disability insurance policies cover this unique situation?